-Tab e 9 - Project Summary
+e 9 - Project Summary

-1 Project Name HOUSING REHABILITATION (2018)
+1 Project Name HOUSING REHABILITATION (2019)

 Target Area Cumberland County Area

 Goals Supported Increase Affordable Quality Housing

 Needs Addressed Affordable Housing

-Funding CDBG: \$368,731
+Funding CDBG: \$309,723

-HOME: \$479,148
+HOME: \$259,190

-Description Funds provided for housing repairs through the following programs: Owner-occupied

-rehabilitation; Investor-owner (rental) rehabilitation); and Purchase/Rehab/Resale.
+Description Funds provided for housing repairs through the following programs: Owner-occupied rehabilitation; Investor-owner (rental) rehabilitation); and Purchase/Rehab/Resale.
 All programs

 must benefit homeowners or renters with incomes 80% or below the median income for

 Cumberland County.
 Housing Rehabilitation program was expanded to address disaster housing

 repairs to eligible homeowners in Cumberland County's jurisdiction.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number and These activities will benefit approximately low- to moderate- income households.

 type of families that will

 benefit from the proposed

 activities

 Location Description County-wide

 Planned Activities -

-2 Project Name AFFORDABLE HOUSING (2018)
+2 Project Name AFFORDABLE HOUSING (2019)

 Target Area Cumberland County Area

 Goals Supported Increase Affordable Quality Housing

 Needs Addressed Affordable Housing

-Funding HOME: \$159,872
+Funding HOME: \$356,879

 Description Funds will be used to assist a CHDO and developer with the development of affordable housing

 for low and moderate-income residents of Cumberland County.
 Funds provided under this

 activity represent at least 15% of the HOME entitlement mandated for affordable housing

-development by CHDOs.
+Target Date development by CHDOs.
+6/30/2020

-Target Date 6/30/2019

 Estimate the number and This activity will benefit approximately 2 low- to moderate- income households.

-type of families that will
+type of families that will This activity will benefit approximately 2 low- to moderate- medine nouseholds.

 benefit from the proposed

 activities

 Location Description County-wide

-Planned Activities - HOLIGING PROJECT RELIGIENT GOGEG (4040)
+Planned Activities -

-3 Project Name HOUSING PROJECT DELIVERY COSTS (2018)
+3 Project Name HOUSING PROJECT DELIVERY COSTS (2019)

 Target Area Cumberland County Area

 Goals Supported Increase Affordable Quality Housing

 Needs Addressed Affordable Housing

-Funding CDBG: \$198,050
+Funding CDBG: \$220,272

 Description Staff and overhead costs directly related to carrying out housing projects, such as work

-Towart Data specification preparation, loan process, inspections, and other housing-related services.
-6/30/2019
+specification preparation, loan process, inspections, and other housing-related services.

+Target Date 6/30/2020

-Target Date Estimate the number and
+Estimate the number and -

-type of families that will -

-benefit from the proposed
+type of families that will benefit from the proposed

 activities

-Location Description
+Location Description -

 Planned Activities

-4 Project Name PUBLIC SERVICES (2018)
+4 PUBLIC SERVICES (2019)

-7 Target Area Cumberland County Area
+- Target Area Cumberland County Area

 Goals Supported Improve Access to Public Services (Human Services)

 Needs Addressed Non-Housing Community Development

-Funding CDBG: \$58,591
+Funding CDBG: \$69,876

 Description Partner with agencies in providing health care services and services to the homeless.
 Staff and

-2 escription overhead costs directly related to carrying out public services activities.
+overhead costs directly related to carrying out public services activities.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number and These activities will benefit approximately 1,000 low- to moderate- income.

 type of families that will

-benefit from the proposed
+benefit from the proposed activities

-activities

 Location Description County-wide

 Planned Activities -

-5 Project Name HOMELESS SERVICES (2018)
+5 Project Name HOMELESS SERVICES (2019)

-Target Area Cumberland County Area
+- Target Area Cumberland County Area

 Goals Supported Essential Services and Housing for the Homeless

 Needs Addressed Homelessness

-Funding CDBG: \$65,282
+Funding CDBG: \$47,803

-General Funds: \$143,993
+General Funds: \$142,381

 Description Activities to benefit homeless persons to provide short-term rental assistance and utility

 assistance to help prevent homelessness and to reduce homeless population.
 This activity will be

 funded with CDBG and local government funds of as a part of the joint city/county homeless

-Tongot Deta initiative program.
+Tanget Date initiative program.

-Target Date Estimate the number and 6/30/2019 This activity will benefit approximately 10 law, to moderate, income boyceholds facing
+Target Date 6/30/2020 This activity will benefit low- to moderate- income households facing homelessness.

+Estimate the number and I THIS ACTIVITY WIT DETETITION- TO THOOPERIE- INCOME HOUSEHOLDS LACING NOMELESSNESS.

+Estimate the number and type of families that will

+type of families that will

+type of families that will benefit from the proposed County-wide

-type of families that will This activity will benefit approximately 10 low- to moderate- income households facing homelessness.
+type of families that will benefit from the proposed activities

-benefit from the proposed nomeressuess.
+6 type of families that will benefit from the proposed activities Location Description

-activities

-Location Description County-wide

-Planned Activities -

-6 Project Name PUBLIC FACILITIES / INFRASTRUCTURE (2018)

-U Target Area Cumberland County Area

-Talget Area Cumochand County Area